Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices

 The silicon metalattice film studied here consists of a crystalline silicon background interrupted by periodic FCC-packed spherical voids of approximately 20 nm diameter and 36 nm periodicity, as shown in Fig. \ref{fig:ML_data}(b).
 It is the identical sample investigated in \cite{Knobloch2022}, where its porosity and elastic properties were characterized in preparation for the present study.
-Details on the fabrication are given in \cite{Dabo2020}, \cite{Knobloch2022} and in SI section 1.
-We excite the metalattice film using an ultrafast infrared pump laser and then monitor its time-delayed surface deformation using an ultrafast 30-nm-wavelength extreme ultraviolet (EUV) probe \cite{Rundquist1998}.
-A set of 1D periodic nanoscale nickel gratings of varying linewidth and periodicity are fabricated on the sample surface, to act as both absorbers for the infrared pump and as a diffraction grating for the EUV probe, as shown in Fig. \ref{fig:ML_data}(a).
-After excitation, the gratings relax by injecting energy across the nickel-silicon interface and into the metalattice film.
-Unlike visible laser experiments, EUV light is insensitive to changes in the refractive index induced by valence electrons, which allows us to directly track the sample surface displacement \cite{Tobey2007}.
-Fig. \ref{fig:ML_data}(c) shows an example experimental scan of the EUV diffraction efficiency versus laser pump-EUV probe delay time.
-More details on the experimental technique can be found in SI section 2.
+Details on the fabrication appear in \cite{Dabo2020}, \cite{Knobloch2022} and SI section 1.
+We excite the metalattice film using an ultrafast infrared pump laser and then monitor its time-delayed surface deformation using an ultrafast 30-nm-wavelength EUV probe \cite{Rundquist1998,Tobey2007}, as shown in Fig. \ref{fig:ML_data}(a).
+A set of 1D periodic nanoscale nickel gratings are fabricated on the sample surface, to act as both absorbers for the infrared pump and as a diffraction grating for the EUV probe.
+After excitation, the gratings relax by injecting energy across the nickel-silicon interface and into the metalattice film, as shown in Fig. \ref{fig:ML_data}(c).
+Further details on the experimental technique can be found in SI section 2.

-We model the thermoelastic response of the system using finite element methods and translate the simulated surface displacement to EUV diffraction efficiency, to directly compare with experimental data \cite{BeardoKnobloch2021} (see details in SI section 3).
+We model the thermoelastic response of the system using finite element methods and translate the simulated surface displacement to EUV diffraction efficiency, to directly compare with experimental data \cite{BeardoKnobloch2021} (details in SI section 3).
 Interestingly, the finite element simulations reveal that the transient relaxation of the metalattice can be accurately modeled, even at short timescales, using Fourier's law for the heat flux $\vec{q}$ and the temperature $T$,